turingschool-examples/black_thursday/jake_and_nikhil_bt_dtr.md

 We do not have egos</br>
 We have great communication</br>
-We are receptive to learning from each other</br>
+We are receptive to learning from each other
 We are hard workers willing to put in the time to get this completed in a timely manner</br>

 **How to overcome obstacles:**